-18.5.13 Alerts
+18.5.14 Alerts

-You can use the alerts feature of this tool to receive alerts by creating filters.
-In these filters, you can specify criteria for cluster, nodes or data structures.
-When the specified criteria are met for a filter, the related alert is shown as a pop-up message on the top right of the page.
+You can use the alerts feature of this tool to receive alerts and/or e-mail notifications by creating filters.
+In these filters, you can specify criteria for cluster members or data structures.
+When the specified criteria are met for a filter, the related alert is shown as a pop-up message on the top right of the page or sent as an e-mail.